Jacques Drèze: Macroeconomic consequences of microeconomics

-Supply-constrained equilibria

 The next steps in the theoretical research came with the work of John Roberts on supply-constrained equilibria at competitive prices, and then with the dissertation of Jean-Jacques Herings at Tilburg (1987, 1996).
-In both cases, there appear results on existence of a continuum of Drèze equilibria.
+In both cases, there appear results on the existence of a continuum of Drèze equilibria.

-Following the work of Roberts and Herings, Drèze (113) proved existence of equilibria with arbitrarily severe rationing of supply.
+Following the work of Roberts and Herings, Drèze (113) proved the existence of equilibria with arbitrarily severe rationing of supply.
 Next, in a joint paper with Herings and others (132), Drèze established the generic existence of a continuum of Pareto-ranked supply-constrained equilibria for a standard economy with some fixed prices.

 An intuitive explanation of that surprising result is this: if some prices are fixed and the remaining are flexible, the level of the latter prices relative to the former introduces a degree of freedom that accounts for the multiplicity of equilibria; globally, less rationing is associated with a higher price level; the multiplicity of equilibria thus formalises a trade-off between inflation and unemployment, comparable to a Phillips curve.
-In this analysis, the continuum is interpreted as reflecting co-ordination failures, not short-run price dynamics à la Phillips.
-The fact that price-wage rigidities can sustain co-ordination failures adds a new twist to explanations of involuntary unemployment.
+In this analysis, the continuum is interpreted as reflecting coordination failures, not short-run price dynamics à la Phillips.
+The fact that price-wage rigidities can sustain coordination failures adds a new twist to explanations of involuntary unemployment.
 At the same time, multiple equilibria create problems for the definition of expectations, and introduce a new dimension of uncertainty.

-Increasing returns, externalities, and nonconvexities

 Starting with a paper in Econometrica by Dierker, Guesnerie and Neuefeind (1985), a theory of general equilibrium has developed for economies with non-convex production sets, where firms follow well-defined pricing rules.
-In particular, existence theorems of increasing generality cover (to some extent, because of various differences in assumptions) the case of Ramsey-Boiteux pricing.
+In particular, the existence theorems of increasing generality cover (to some extent, because of various differences in assumptions) the case of Ramsey-Boiteux pricing.
 Those interested primarily in applications might express skepticism, perhaps even horrified skepticism, upon realizing that 90 pages of a serious economics journal—a 1988 issue of The Journal of Mathematical Economics---were devoted to existence proofs of equilibrium in non-convex economies, under alternative formulations of the assumption that marginal cost pricing entails bounded losses at normalized prices.
 Still, I think that economic research must cover the whole spectrum from concrete applications to that level of abstraction.